 After the successful completion of the 1st Edition on Coronavirus & Research – Virtual Conference, we are honored to invite you for the 2nd Edition of Coronavirus & Research to be held online on 26 – 27 July 2021.

-The conference on Coronavirus & Research brings together top basic, translational, and clinical researchers from around the world to share the latest studies, risk factors, important developments, and best research methods in the ongoing battle against Covid – 19 and related infectious diseases.
-Corona 2021 will be held online on March 29 – 30, 2021.
+The virtual conference on Coronavirus & Research brings together top basic, translational, and clinical researchers from around the world to share the latest studies, risk factors, important developments, and best research methods in the ongoing battle against COVID – 19 and related infectious diseases.

-Various topics will be presented and discussed in which topics are limited to Basic and translational science, Clinical science, Epidemiology, Public health, Prevention, risk factors, case reports and social sciences.
+Various topics will be presented and discussed in which topics are limited to Basic and translational science, clinical science, epidemiology, public health, prevention, mental health, risk factors, case reports and social sciences.

 Why to attend?

 Pneumonia of unknown cause detected in Wuhan, China on 31 December 2019 with was confirmed by WHO as Covid19 (Novel Coronavirus Disease 2019).
 The outbreak was declared a Public Health Emergency of International Concern.
 Many experts and funders addressed the issues for developing easy-to-apply diagnostics, accelerating existing vaccine candidates and preventing infection.
 Several therapeutics and vaccines were in clinical trials and people were informed to protect themselves to control the spread.
 With the experts and healthcare professions; this is the best opportunity to reach the largest assemblage of participants from the coronavirus research.
 This event will provide an opportunity to build and expand your network with various people, discuss novel strategies and gives chance to make collaboration with other universities and research labs.
 Conduct presentations, awareness, drug discovery, clinical trials, distribute information, meet with current and potential scientists and receive name recognition at this 2-day event.